ms-jpq/download-windows-iso/README.md

 If it worked the past week, the script should work.

-Some timeouts are expected because Microsoft has a rate limiter, and because the CI is running on a public cloud.
+Some timeouts are expected because Microsoft has a bot filter, and because the CI is running on a public cloud.

 I will try to update it whenever it breaks.